Selling your southern nest?

 • Rental property: The principal residence exemption does not apply, and additional reporting may be required.

 In Canada, you can sell your principal residence with no capital gains tax.
-If you own more than one home, you can choose which home you wish to claim as your principal residence, even if it is not the property you spend most of your time in.
+If you own more than one home that you ordinarily inhabit, you can choose which home you wish to claim as your principal residence, even if it is not the property you spend most of your time in.
+You must choose between the two properties, generally based on which property has a higher accrued gain per year of ownership, as you cannot use the principal residence exemption to shelter the gain on more than one property in a given year.
 In some cases, you can even claim U.S. property as your principal residence if certain conditions are met.
-While this may sound appealing, there would typically still be US taxes owning, so not all the gain would be exempt.
-It would be advisable to consult with a tax advisor to determine if this might be worthwhile before making such a declaration.
+While this may sound appealing, there would typically still be U.S. taxes owing, so not all the gain would be exempt.
+It is advisable to consult a tax advisor to determine if this might be worthwhile before making such a declaration.

 Understanding taxation